Robot Monitor Widget UX.UI Design

 From design to development

-During implementation, I worked closely with engineers to ensure designs translated smoothly into production.
-I adapted to technical constraints and timelines while maintaining visual integrity, using regular check-ins to keep design and development aligned from concept to code.
+During implementation, I worked closely with engineers to translate designs into production, adapting to technical constraints while maintaining visual integrity through regular design–development check-ins.

 FINAL DESIGN